funvill/funvill.github.io/_posts/2012-09-22-more-geocoins-designs.md

 layout: single
 title: More GeoCoins designs
 date: 2012-09-22 15:33
-categories: coins, GeoCaching, GeoCoins, Laser, lasercutter, Projects, VHS, Wood
+categories: Projects
+tags: coins GeoCaching GeoCoins Laser lasercutter Projects VHS Wood
 ---
 Made some more GeoCoins, This time i have included the <a href="http://inkscape.org/">inkscape</a> source file for your reference.